T'heydinn: Griots

 The T'heydinn is an oral history of each Moorish tribe which is recited and handed down the generations by the tribe's griots through music and poetry.
 In traditional Moorish society, each tribe maintained its griots on a gabdh, a kind of lifelong annual pension.
 Changes in lifestyle have meant this no longer the case and the T'heydin is today an endangered oral culture.
 Most of the griots today are elderly, with rapidly diminishing numbers and very few youngsters show an interest in taking up the griots lifestyle.
 The T'heydin is an oral tradition that is handed down the generations through the imitation of the musical talents of the ancestors and is performed on festive occasions with musical accompaniment.
 The griots live in all regions of Mauritania, although some regions are better known for their griot families.
 The regions of Hodh, Tagant-Assaba, Trarza-Brakna and Adrar are particularly well known for its griots.
 The population of griots is currently estimated to stand at over a thousand.

 The griots belong to specific families and almost form a musical caste within Mauritanian society.
 T’heydinn poems have also been composed by poets not belonging to such families.
 Griots hand down their knowledge from father to son.
 The father or a qualified relative initiates the young griot into playing musical instruments and later into the arts of music and poetry, culminating in his initiation into the art of the T’heydinn through recitation and mastery of the family’s own heritage.
 During this period of apprenticeship, the apprentice performer accompanies his father at all events, ceremonies and performances where he can turn practice and acquire new skills on the job.
 Every griot family guards its own T’heydinn repertoire as it distinguishes it from other griot families.
 A griot in possession of the whole epic is respected by all the other griot families and termed a 'bearer of the T’heydinn epic'.

 Music

 The T’heydinn is performed at social events such as weddings, reconciliation ceremonies and invitations.
 The recitation of the epic and its accompanying music provides for elaborate and sophisticated entertainment.
-The main musical instruments accompanying the recitation are the tidnit, a six-stringed lute and the ardin, a thirteen-stringed harp which are played to rouse the audience.
+The main musical instruments accompanying the recitation are the tidinet, a six-stringed lute and the ardin, a thirteen-stringed harp which are played to rouse the audience.
 Other musical elements employed include the tbal, a kettledrum, ululations, hand-clapping and lip vibrations (tberbir).